-A global engineer is one has both a) the technical knowledge to solve problems in various international settings and b) an understanding of how to incorporate and communicate the unique socioeconomic, financial, stakeholder, local and political considerations of each problem to develop truly sustainable solutions.
+A global engineer is an individual who possesses both the technical knowledge to solve problems in various international contexts and the ability to incorporate the unique socioeconomic, cultural, and political considerations of the affected communities to develop truly sustainable solutions.

 Global Engineering Week, held in mid-March, is a week long initiative partnered with universities, NGOs, and industry leaders that exposes engineering students to multidisciplinary thinking through a hackathon, speaker series, events, and case studies in courses.
 It emphasizes the importance of addressing socio-economic, political, cultural, and technical considerations when solving global problems to develop sustainable and innovative solutions.